ms8527/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 A message indicating that the new environment has been created is shown.

 Add a name for your Kubernetes cluster.
-This unique name will be used by the Istio Agents.
+This unique name will be used by the Istio agents.
 Enter a name and press 'enter'.

 ```bash
 Enter a new k8s Cluster name:  test-cluster